-To understand the relationship between the Teradata parsing engine (PE) and your overall system performance, it is essential to know the parsing engine’s tasks in the Teradata system architecture.
+Understanding the relationship between Teradata’s parsing engine (PE) and system performance requires knowledge of the PE’s tasks within the Teradata architecture.

-Aside from parsing the statement, optimizing the SQL, creating the processing steps, and dispatching to the AMPs, the Teradata parsing engine takes care of access rights.
+The Teradata parsing engine manages access rights, parsing the statement, optimizing the SQL, creating processing steps, and dispatching to the AMPs.

-Without further details about the dependencies between roles and access rights on a Teradata system, to solve our problem, it is only essential to know that single object permissions are stored in the table DBC.AccessRights.
+Knowledge of the specific dependencies between roles and access rights in a Teradata system is unnecessary to address our issue.
+Instead, it is important to note that individual object permissions are saved in the DBC.AccessRights table.

-For example, whenever you create a table, a bunch of permissions will be assigned to your user (the one you have been using to log into the system):
+When creating a table, various permissions will be assigned to your user account (the one used for logging into the system).

 CREATE TABLE <DATABASE>.< TABLE>(